Castle Hill News, sport and weather

 Local Sport

-Thompson fit and firing for Australian Open tilt
+Brave Thompson out of Australian Open

 Top Stories